 While the procedure for building IRAF is straightforward, it is easy to make a mistake and without considerable knowledge of IRAF it may be difficult to recover from such a a mistake (for example, running out of disk space during a build, or an architecture mismatch resulting in a corrupted library or shared image build failure).
-More seriously, the software - Solaris, the Sun Fortran compiler, the local system configuration, and IRAF - is changing constantly.
+More seriously, the software - the host operating system, the host Fortran compiler, the local system configuration, and IRAF - is changing constantly.
 A build of IRAF brings all these things together at one time, and every build needs to be independently and carefully tested.
 An OS upgrade or a new version of the Fortran compiler may not yet be supported by the version of IRAF you have locally.
-Any problems with the operating system configuration can cause a build to fail, or introduce bugs (for example, Sun Fortran problems have been common since the compiler was unbundled).
+Any problems with the host system configuration can cause a build to fail, or introduce bugs.
+For example, systems which support multiple Fortran compilers or which require the user to install and configure the compiler are a common source of problems.

-The precompiled binaries we ship with IRAF have been carefully prepared and tested, usually over a period of months.
+The precompiled binaries we ship with IRAF have been carefully prepared and tested, usually over a period of months prior to a major release.
 They are the same as are used at NOAO and at most IRAF sites, so even if there are bugs they will likely have already been seen elsewhere and a workaround determined.
 If the bugs are new then since we have the exact same IRAF system we are more likely to be able to reproduce and fix the bug.
 Often the bug is not in the IRAF software at all but in the host system or IRAF configuration.
 As soon as an executable is rebuilt (even something as simple as a relink) you have new, untested, software.